patternfly/patternfly-elements/elements/pfe-content-set/README.md

 Since tabs can pose a layout issue on mobile because of the lack of horizontal space, this component will first assess the width of the parent container.
 If the width of pfe-content-set is less than or equal to 700px, the component will render the content within the `<pfe-accordion>` component.
 If it is larger than this value, the content will be rendered within the `<pfe-tabs>` component.

-_Note:_ In IE11, the component will only render as accordions and never as tabs.

 ## Dependencies

 Requires both the `pfe-accordion` and `pfe-tabs` components, as well as the base `pfelement`.